7 Super Minerals that will improve your skin

 CALCIUM

 We all know the importance of ample calcium intake for healthy teeth and bones, but it’s also an essential mineral that benefits skin health.
-The human body contains more calcium than any other mineral -about 90% of our bone structure is made up of it.
+The human body contains more calcium than any other mineral - about 90% of our bone structure is made up of it.
 It plays a major role in providing firmness and elasticity for the skin as well as all tissues and cells of the body.
 Calcium rich foods can also deter acne.
 A calcium deficiency will result in fragile and thin skin, loss of hair, weak bones and brittle nails.
 Pregnant and lactating women require more as the mother's calcium reserves are drawn on at these times.
 If you want to improve your overall skin health, then calcium is a must.

 DIETARY SOURCES:

 Sesame seeds, kelp, collard, kale, watercress, parsley, dandelion greens, chickpeas, dairy products, beans, nuts (especially almonds, hazelnuts and pistachios), sardines, leafy greens, fortified orange juice.
+Too much soft drink, alcohol, red meat and coffee can cause a calcium deficiency, as can stress.

 POTASSIUM